locationtech/geomesa/docs/user/nifi.rst

 processor, or directly through an instance of ``org.locationtech.geomesa.features.avro.AvroDataFileWriter``.

 The SimpleFeatureTypes in GeoAvro may or may not match the SimpleFeatureType in the target datastore.
-To address, the AvroToPut processors have a property to seet the SFT match mode.
+To address this, the AvroToPut processors have a property to set the SFT match mode.
 It can either be set to an exact match ("by attribute number and order") or a more lenient one ("by attribute name").
 The latter setting will not write fields which are not in the target SFT.